Skip to main content

 Jean Varda was a dynamic character who provided an amazing meeting ground for artists and writers when he and Gordon Onslow-Ford bought the S.S.
 Vallejo.
 They converted the boat into studios and created common gathering areas which attracted the likes of Alan Watts, Roberto Matta, Wolfgang Paalen, Henry Miller, Allen Ginsberg, Anais Nin, and countless other artists, writers, poets, and musicians.

-Who is Jean Varda?, A tribute to the outrageous life & sublime artwork of Jean Varda.
-Film by Heidi Foley
+Film by Heidi Foley: Who is Jean Varda?, A tribute to his outrageous life & sublime artwork

 Scenes from the life of artist Jean Varda, living and working on his Sausalito, CA vessel. (no audio)